Colleges by Location

 Main Student Body

 The school reported an out-of-state student body portion of 3% for that year.
-The total number of undergraduate students enrolled at the institution was 3,062, 23 of which were foreign students.
-176 students were admitted as transfer students.
+There was a total of 3,062 undergrad students, including 23 international students.
+The school reported to have a total of 176 transfer students.

 Student Population Gender Ratio

-The student body is coeducational, with 1,088 male and 2,087 female full-time students in 2023.
-There were 91 full-time graduate male and 271 full-time graduate female students at this school.
+With a coeducational student body, the school had 1,088 male and 2,087 female full-time students in 2023.
+91 full-time graduate men and 271 full-time graduate women attended this school.

 Student Population Diversity

-In 2023, out of the total number of students enrolled at the institution, the number of students of Asian origin was 50, and the number of Afro-American students was 420.
-763 undergrads at this school identified as Hispanic/Latino and 77 as multirace.
-The school also had 5 students who identified as Native Hawaiian or other Pacific Islander, as well as 10 American Indian or Alaska Native students.
+In 2023, out of the total number of students enrolled at the institution, the number of students of Asian origin was 50, while the number of Black American students was 420.
+763 undergraduate students at this school identified as Hispanic/Latino and 77 as multirace.
+The school also had 5 students who declared as Native Hawaiian or other Pacific Islander, and 10 American Indian or Alaska Native students.
 There were also 59 students whose ethnicity is unknown.

 Cost